jod35/fastapi-beyond-crud-docs/docs/chapter6.md

 ### Delete a Book
 To delete a book from the database, we follow a similar approach as when retrieving a book.
-Once we have obtained the book object from the database using its UID, we use the session.delete method to mark the book object for deletion.
-To finalize the deletion and apply the changes to the database, we call session.commit().
+Once we have obtained the book object from the database using its `uid`, we use the `session.delete` method to mark the `book` object for deletion.
+To finalize the deletion and apply the changes to the database, we call `session.commit()`.
 This ensures that the book is effectively removed from the database.

 ```python
     async def delete_book(self, book_uid):